allseenn/control/README.md

-This repo contains test for GeekBrain's developer program
+This repo contain control tests for GeekBrain's developer program